motomechatronics/amr_pallet_trucks/README.md

 </p>

 <h4 align="center">
-Figure 3.2: result pressing the go to full bin button.
+Figure 3.2: result of pressing the go to full bin button.
 </h4>

 after that,